-Co-founder and CEO of Wearable Experiments, Billie Whitehouse, saids Nadi's real time technology, "Not only acts as that guide, but also integrates into your everyday life".
+Co-founder and CEO of Wearable Experiments, Billie Whitehouse, said Nadi's real time technology, "Not only acts as that guide, but also integrates into your everyday life".
 The action images suggest they would be suitable for yoga, pilates and stretching.

-The tights sync up to an Android app, (iOS available later in the year), that can be paired to monitor form and alignment based on a range of user movement.
+The tights sync up to an Android app, (iOS available later), that can be paired to monitor form and alignment based on a range of user movement.
 Other features of the app include recommended poses to help improve form and flow.
 "As someone who doesn't always know the correct form or alignment in poses, I find having that proper guidance is crucial," Whitehouse added.